top of page

 The inland (Mopan) Maya and Kekchi villages complemented by the Garifuna coastal settlements of Barranco and Peini, the East Indian villages of the (US) Confederate 'Toledo Settlement', and the Creole and Mestizo influences in modern-day Punta Gorda Town all combine to produce a veritable kaleidoscope of cultures, albeit with the ethnic groups retaining strong cultural traditions, most obviously through language, music, food, and dress.

-> THE LIVING MAYA EXPERIENCE
+> MAYA EXPERIENCE

 The Living Maya Experience is a wonderful program which gives you an authentic daytime 'homestay' type experience, and an introduction into Maya life.